postgrespro/pg_probackup/Documentation.md

 To initialize the backup catalog, run the following command:

-    pg_probackup init -B backupdir
+    pg_probackup init -B backup_dir

-where backupdir is the backup catalog.
-If the backupdir already exists, it must be empty.
+where backup_dir is the path to *backup catalog*.
+If the backup_dir already exists, it must be empty.
 Otherwise, pg_probackup returns an error.

-pg_probackup creates the backupdir backup catalog, with the following subdirectories:
+pg_probackup creates the backup_dir backup catalog, with the following subdirectories:
 - *wal/* — directory for WAL files.
 - *backups/* — directory for backup files.